Edmonton man torches more than 10 cars before being tackled in Starbucks

 Published Saturday, April 13, 2019 2:47PM EDT

-A suspect is in custody after he allegedly set fire to more than 10 vehicles on a downtown Edmonton street on Friday.
+A suspect is in custody after he allegedly set fire to more than 10 vehicles on an Edmonton street on Friday.

+People online are praising witnesses, including one dubbed as “Hawaiian shirt guy,” for quickly tackling the suspect to the ground before police arrived.

-A nearly four-minute video posted on Reddit shows a man in a black hooded sweatshirt pouring gasoline on the hood of a nearby vehicle and lighting it on fire.
+A nearly four-minute video posted on Reddit shows a man in a black jacket pouring gasoline onto the hood of a passing vehicle and lighting it on fire.

-The unidentified man is then seen walking away from the vehicle into the middle of the street and tosses the gas canister into the air.
-Video then shows him being chased by several people into a nearby Starbucks coffee shop where he is tackled to the ground.
+The unidentified man is then seen walking away from the vehicle into the middle of Whyte Avenue and tosses the gas canister into the air.
+Video then shows him being chased by several people into a nearby Starbucks coffee shop where he is tackled to the ground by a man in a Hawaiian shirt.

-The man is held down by multiple people for a few minutes before Edmonton police officers arrived and arrested him.
+The man is then pinned down before police officers arrived and arrested him.

+People on Twitter and Reddit have praised the onlookers for jumping in to help.

+On Twitter, one user wrote “Hawaiian shirt guy is everybody’s hero.”
+Another wrote, “Hawaiian shirt man, we see you, and we thank you.”

-Edmonton police have not said whether the man will face charges and what those may be.
+Edmonton police are still investigating the incident.
+Police haven’t said whether the alleged arsonist has been charged.

-An Edmonton Police Service spokesperson told CTV Edmonton that no one was injured in the incident.
+An Edmonton Police Service spokesperson told CTV Edmonton they that no one was injured in the incident.

 With files from CTV Edmonton